akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 An important difference between classic and typed is that in typed, actors are stopped by default if an exception is thrown and no supervision strategy is defined.
-In contrast, in Classic, by default, actors are restarted.
+In contrast, in classic, by default, actors are restarted.

 In classic actors the supervision strategy for child actors are defined by overriding the `supervisorStrategy` method in the parent actor.